ASL Lessons | Bookstore | Library | ASL University Main ►

 Search for "ASL socials near me."

 Check to see if there are any Deaf Education programs in your area and then apply to become a volunteer.
 Get fingerprinted and the whole bit.
-Do fund raisers for that program.
-Consider buying and donating a large screen monitor or projector or some other needed equipment to the program.
-Give with "no strings attached."
+Do fundraisers for that program.
+Consider buying and donating a large screen monitor or projector or some other needed equipment to the program -- but ask first so you don't saddle them with an unwanted item.
+If you do donate money or equipment -- give with "no strings attached."
 Your money doesn't buy you anything other than warm fuzzies.

-If you are amazing at fund-raising and/or organizing (or if you just have a lot of grit and persistence) consider forming a local Deaf-centric team and set up a Deaf Summer Camp, Deaf Space Camp, or some other "event" serving Deaf youth in your area.
+If you are amazing at fundraising and/or organizing (or if you just have a lot of grit and persistence) consider forming a local Deaf-centric team to support any local Deaf Summer Camps, Deaf Space Camps, or other events serving Deaf youth in your area.

 Notes: